HolmesBryant/wijit-code/README.md

 		- If you are importing over a network, you should include the appropriate protocol such as "http://" or "https://".
 		If the file you are importing is located on a different domain, make sure the server hosting the file allows cross-origin resource sharing (CORS).
 		Example: "https://mydomain/path/to/file.js"
-		- If you are importing a file path, the path should begin with "/", "./", or "../".
+		- If you are importing a file path, the path should begin with "/", "./", or "../" AND must be be somewhere inside the Document Root.
 		Example: "../parentFolder/otherFolder/syntax.html.js"

 - **palette** (default: null) | Acceptable values [JSON parsable string]